ArashiWander/Three-Body-Problem/README.md

 python -m threebody.simulation_full
 ```

-Use `--softening-length` to override the gravitational softening length in
+Use `--softening-length` to override the global gravitational softening length
-metres when launching the simulation.
+in metres.
+Individual presets may specify their own value which takes
+precedence over the command-line option.

 ### Quick Start